 - Citrate reaction (Citrate is added to the blood during the donation process to prevent clotting)

-Is Donating Plasma Painful?
+Does Donating Plasma Hurt?

 Whether the process is painful for you depends on your pain threshold.
 If the nurse misses your vein or you experience any side effects, you may experience more pain, but usually, people report mild discomfort.